pharaohnof/gtbc-homework1/README.md

 ## Result

-Using semantic code and simplifaction, I refactored the given code to meet all of the acceptance criteria without changing the appearance or functionality of the webpage.
+Using semantic code and simplification, I refactored the given code to meet all of the acceptance criteria without changing the appearance or functionality of the webpage.

 The following screenshots show resulting Webpage, HTML and CSS code: